Sharp-Healy Family

 The Story of the first two Generations

-The story of the Healy family begins with Thomas Healy, who was born on 18 June 1840, in County Galway, Ireland and christened a Roman Catholic.
+The story of the Healy family begins with Thomas Healy, who was born or christened on 18 June 1840, in County Galway, Ireland, as a Roman Catholic.
 He was named after his father, and his sponsors were John Healy and Sarah Gormerly.
+It appears he had a chequered life, peppered with court cases, farming, coal or gold mining, and fires, as well as fathering ten children.

-His father was Thomas Healy, a farmer in the village of Menlough (Menlo), three miles from the City of Galway, with estates in Londonderry, Ireland and his mother Bridget Connell.
+His father was Thomas Healy (1798-1873), a farmer in the village of Menlough (Menlo), three miles from the City of Galway, with estates in Londonderry, Ireland, and his mother Bridget Connell (b.
+1806-1856) (although a Bridget McIntyre was named on their son Thomas Healy b.
+1840 Dunedin marriage record - which could easily have been a mistake as no authentication has been found).
 Thomas was what was then often called "an educated man", an unusual factor in those early days, as the ruling English oppressed the Irish to the extent that few Irish people received any scholastic education.

 Thomas and Bridget Healy had five children that we know of: